Top-Rated Securities Fraud Lawyers | Trusted Investor Advocacy

 • Wealthforge Securities, LLC

-These firms and their brokers may have been financially motivated to sell the product, given the high commission structure (over $13 million estimated in sales compensation).
+These firms and their brokers may have been financially motivated to recommend the product, given the high commission structure — over $13 million in estimated sales compensation.

 Risks of Shopoff and Other Reg D Private Placements